- 2 Bedrooms

 - Spa Whirlpool

 - Washing Machine

-Sandcastle Cove's two-bedroom air-conditioned units are ideal for families of up to six.
-Each colorful, attractively decorated unit includes a full kitchen with dishwasher and microwave oven.
+Sandcastle Cove's two-bedroom air-conditioned units are just right for families of up to six.
+Each colorful, attractively furbished unit includes a full kitchen with a dishwasher and microwave oven.
 All have Jacuzzis and screened decks for effortless outdoor entertaining.
 Televisions with DVD/VCR make it straighforward to plan a comfortable nighttime in, complete with a movie and snacks.
-Designed with all the amenities and comforts of home, units feature wood floors with carpeted areas, telephones, and in-unit washer/dryers.
+Designed with all the amenities and amenities of the home, units feature wood floors with carpeted areas, telephones, and in-unit washer/dryers.